July 23, 2014

 The most common HIV test is a blood test.
 Newer tests can detect HIV antibodies in mouth fluid (not the same as saliva), a scraping from inside the cheek, or urine.
 "Rapid" HIV test results are available within 10 to 30 minutes after a sample is taken.
 In November 2010 the FDA approved the INSTI test, which gives results within 60 seconds.
 In 2012, the FDA approved the first true "in-home" HIV test.
 It uses a mouth swab and shows results in 20 to 40 minutes.
 A positive result on any HIV test should be confirmed with a second test at a health care facility.

 Many people are infected with HIV but don't know it.
 You might not feel sick or have any health problems.
 But you can still pass HIV to other people.
 Anyone who is sexually active should get tested regularly for HIV.
-In 2013, a US panel of experts recommended that everyone between the ages of 15 and 65 be tested, even if they have no known risks of HIV infection.
+In 2013, a US panel of experts recommended that everyone between the ages of 15 and 65 and all pregnant women be tested, even if they have no known risks of HIV infection.
 This should make it easier for the cost of the test to be reimbursed by insurance companies.

 If you are infected with HIV, it usually takes from three weeks to two months for your immune system to produce HIV antibodies.
 During this "window period you can test "negative" for HIV even if you are infected.
 If you think you were exposed to HIV, you should wait for two months before being tested.
 You can also test right away and then again after two or three months.
 If you are infected, you can transmit HIV to others during the window period even if you test negative.
 In fact, during this period of early infection, you have the greatest chance of passing HIV infection to others.